Lessons

 Font display mode

-When using your font files on the site, you can set a strategy for loading and displaying the font.
+When connecting custom font files on the site, you can set a strategy for displaying text on the page.

 Also, after the download of each font file is complete, the user’s browser will “recalculate” the size and location of the blocks on the page, as the height and width of the letters change.
-This creates an additional load on the user’s computer or smartphone.
+This requires additional calculations on the user’s computer or phone, which slows down the loading of the page.

-There is another good reason to hide the text in the first half second of loading.
+There is another good reason to hide the text in the first 3 seconds of loading.
 At this point, the CSS files that form the basic framework of the page have not yet loaded and the blocks on it represent “porridge”.
-The user will momentarily see a pile of blocks and stuck lines.
+If you show the text right away, the user will see a pile of blocks and stuck lines in the first moments of loading the page.
 This will negatively affect the overall impression.

 The auto loading strategy allows you to save the user from contemplating a “glitch” when loading fonts and “porridge” from text blocks.